 The guaranteed maximum waiting time gives some indication of how long it is medically defensible for you to wait to receive healthcare.
 In finding treatment for you elsewhere, Helfo reduces the waiting time and in that way reinforces your rights as a patient.

-Referral to the specialist health service
+Referral to the specialised health service

 If you become sick, you will normally start by consulting your regular GP.
-If you require treatment, your regular GP can refer you to a hospital or treatment centre (also known as the specialist health service).
+If you require treatment, your regular GP can refer you to a hospital or treatment centre (also known as the specialised health service).
 Other healthcare providers than your regular GP can also refer you.